Deep Attention-guided Graph Clustering with Dual Self-supervision: Experiments

 \subsubsection{Analysis of the number of neighbors}

-As the number of neighbors $\hat{\emph{k}}$ directly decides the KNN graph with respect to (w.r.t.) the quality of the adjacency matrix, we tested different $\hat{\emph{k}}$ on the non-graph datasets, i.e., USPS, HHAR, and Reuters.
+As the number of neighbors $\hat{\emph{k}}$ directly decides the KNN graph with respect to (w.r.t.) the quality of the adjacency matrix, we tested different $\hat{\emph{k}}$ on the non-graph datasets, i.e., USPS, Reuters, and HHAR.
 From Figure \ref{fig: AS-k}, we can observe that our model is not sensitive to $\hat{\emph{k}}$.
 In the experiments, we fixed $\hat{\emph{k}}$ to $3$ to construct the KNN graph for the non-graph datasets.